hrishi508/Gravitational-Wave-Detection-Using-Deep-Learning/models/Testing_on_real_strain_data/1D-CNN Binary Classification/README.md

 Note that the class BBH signal + Noise represents the strain data that is obtained from the detector.

 # Test Dataset Description:
-In [this](/models/Testing_on_real_strain_data/1D-CNN%20Binary%20Classification) section, the models are being tested on real BBH strain data obtained from the LIGO Detector.
+In [this](/models/Testing_on_real_strain_data/1D-CNN%20Binary%20Classification) section, the models were tested on real BBH strain data obtained from the LIGO Detector.

 ```
 | S.No. | Data Type            | Downloaded From | No. of Samples |